-PricewaterhouseCoopers SIA, registration number: 40003142793, legal address: Kr.Valdemāra street 21-21, Riga, LV - 1010, Latvia, has audited the 2019 Financial Statements and the 2018 Financial Statements included in this Base Prospectus and issued an unqualified auditors' reports on the aforementioned financial statements.
+PricewaterhouseCoopers SIA, registration number: 40003142793, legal address: Kr.Valdemāra street 21-21, Riga, LV - 1010, Latvia, has audited the 2020 Financial Statements and the 2019 Financial Statements included in this Base Prospectus and issued an unqualified auditors' reports on the aforementioned financial statements.

 PricewaterhouseCoopers SIA is included in the register of audit firms maintained by the Latvian Association of Certified Auditors and holds audit company license No.5.
-On behalf of PricewaterhouseCoopers SIA, the auditors' report on the 2019 Financial Statements was signed by Ilandra Lejiņa, holding auditor's certificate No. 168.
-The auditors' report on the 2018 Financial Statements was signed by Juris Lapše, holding auditor's certificate No.116.
+On behalf of PricewaterhouseCoopers SIA, the auditors' reports on the 2020 Financial Statements and the 2019 Financial Statements were signed by Ilandra Lejiņa, holding auditor's certificate No. 168.